-That the State Board of Education grant renewal of general education and special education independent school approval to serve students in grades K-8, in the disability categories of emotional disturbance, specific learning disability, other health impairment, and developmental delay, to Community Schoolhouse, Brattleboro, VT.
-This approval is for a term through June 30, 2020.
+That the State Board of Education grant renewal of general education and special education independent school approval to serve students in grades K-8, in the disability categories of emotional disturbance, specific learning disability, other health impairment, and initial approval in the category of developmental delay, to Community Schoolhouse, Brattleboro, VT.
+This for a term through June 30, 2020.